tchiboor/UbuntuServerSecurityHardening/README.md

 # Ubuntu Server Security Hardening Script

 ## Overview
-This repository contains a script designed to automate the process of security hardening for Ubuntu servers.
-The script implements a series of best practices and configurations to enhance the security posture of your Ubuntu server.
+This repository contains a script designed to automate the security hardening process for Ubuntu servers.
+The script is intended to be run initially on a fresh server installation before any additional software or configurations are applied.
+It  implements a series of best practices and configurations to enhance the security posture of your Ubuntu server.

 ## Features
 - Automatic installation and configuration of essential security tools.